rajeshelurii/Angular-Interview-Questions/README.md

   });
   ```

-### 126. How do you add dynamic validation in a form in Angular?
+### 126. :warning: How do you add dynamic validation in a form in Angular?

 **Answer:**
 To add dynamic validation to a form in Angular, you can use the `setValidators` method on a FormControl or FormGroup and then call `updateValueAndValidity` to apply the new validators.
 Here’s an example: